aleshaleksey/fansys23/11-weapons-armour.md

 ___
 ### Heavy blades

 These are the legendary blades of legend, and the symbol of a warrior.
 Heavy blades are fearsome bladed weapons.
 All items in this category except Falchions are "long".
 All heavy blades cause "bleeding".
-All blades give a +1 HiT to proficient wielders who are not "disabled".
+All blades give a +1 "shield" bonus to HiT to proficient wielders who are not "disabled".
+Wielding two blades gives a +2 total "shield" bonus to HiT if the wielder also has "[Offhand fighting II](06-abilities.md#offhand-fighting-i-iv)".

 |Weapon|Special Properties| Manoeuvres|
 |-|-|-|